speed47/btrfs-list/README.md

                                default if STDOUT is NOT a term) --no-wide              always truncate uuids on output (useful to override above default)
+      --max-name-len LEN     trim long subvol names to LEN.
+0 means never trim.
+                               Defaults to 80 if STDOUT is a term, 0 otherwise.
+      --indent LEN           number of spaces to indent the tree, default: 3.

 SIZE can be a number (in bytes), or a number followed by k, M, G, T or P.
 ```